-In September 2011, we acquired CashEdge, a leading provider of consumer and business payments solutions such as account-to-account transfer, account opening and funding, data aggregation, small business invoicing and payments, and person-to-person payments.
-CashEdge's person-to-person payments solution, Popmoney[®], brought complementary and advanced features to our legacy person-to-person payments solution, ZashPay[®], and expanded the reach of our network of financial institutions, consumers and small businesses that use the service.
-In 2012, we combined ZashPay and Popmoney into an enhanced offering under the Popmoney brand.
-Popmoney can be accessed through a Fiserv website, www.popmoney.com, through Fiserv's mobile applications for iPhone[®] and AndroidTM, or through the websites and mobile banking applications of participating financial institutions.
-As of December 31, 2012, over 1,800 financial institutions have agreed to offer our person-to-person payments services.
+In September 2011, we acquired CashEdge, Inc. ("CashEdge"), a leading provider of consumer and business payments solutions such as account-to-account transfer, account opening and funding, data aggregation, small business invoicing and payments and person-to-person payments.
+CashEdge's person-to-person payments solution, Popmoney®, adds complementary and advanced features to our existing offering and expands the reach of our network of financial institutions, consumers and small businesses that use the service.
+As of December 31, 2011, nearly 1,400 financial institutions have agreed to offer our person-to-person payments services.